p2w34/blog/2023-02-11-tinkering-with-the-nostr-protocol/tinkering-with-the-nostr-protocol.md

 When we talk about possibilities - NO. **Definitively NO!**

 By far, we have investigated only the basic protocol functionality.
-The best way to discover its full potential is to go through the rest of NIPS.
+The best way to discover its full potential is to go through the rest of NIP.
 You will see there building blocks of contemporary social media.
 There are, among others, human-readable names (as opposed to using pub keys :-)), mentions, encryption of messages or creation of chat channels.

 ## Summary
-Based on just NIPS-01 you see the protocol is straightforward.
+Based on just NIP-01 you see the protocol is straightforward.
-Going through all the NIPS can be comprehended in one or two evenings.
+Going through all the NIP can be comprehended in one or two evenings.
 The ecosystem around NOSTR grows but it is still in its infancy.
 I am waiting with my fingers crossed to see how NOSTR's fate and that of its competitors will unfold.